moby/moby/docs/sources/reference/builder.md

   from *remote* URLs are **not** decompressed.
 When a directory is copied or unpacked, it has the same behavior as `tar -x`: the result is the union of:

-    1. whatever existed at the destination path and
+    1. Whatever existed at the destination path and
-    2. the contents of the source tree, with conflicts resolved in favor of "2." on a file-by-file basis.
+    2. The contents of the source tree, with conflicts resolved in favor of "2." on a file-by-file basis.

 - If `<src>` is any other kind of file, it is copied individually along with its metadata.
 In this case, if `<dest>` ends with a trailing slash `/`, it